Judgment Debt

 Once your creditor obtains a judgment against you, your creditor can attach your wages through Wage Garnishment, attach your bank account through a Bank Levy, place a lien against your home or rental property, and even ask the Sheriff to seize your car and sell it to pay off the judgment, among other collection remedies.

-Judgment Enforced by Wage Garnishment
+Stop Wage Garnishment

-Judgment Enforced by Bank Levy
+Prevent Bank Levy

 Any funds seized by a bank levy, if they are still in the hands of the Sheriff, will be turned over to the Trustee.
-If the levied funds are within your allowable bankruptcy exemptions (assets you get to keep when you file bankruptcy) then the funds will ultimately be returned to you.
+If the levied funds are within your allowable exemptions (assets you get to keep when you file bankruptcy) then the funds will ultimately be returned to you.
 If the levied funds are not within your allowable exemptions, then they will be distributed to your creditors.

 What will Happen to the Judgment?